Remunerator/Watchy-Shijian/README.md

 ## About
 **Shijian** is a simple aesthetic Chinese watchface for [Watchy](https://watchy.sqfmi.com/).
 It is modified from [Stationary Text](https://github.com/BraininaBowl/Stationary-Text-for-Watchy).

-* It only tells the time, so no additional settings are required.
+* It only tells the time, so only NTP settings are sufficient for syncing.
 * The characters for the hour are in uppercase (大写) to fit with the style.
 * Only the files in the `src` folder are required for deployment.
-* Unfortunately, the font is only for *Simplified Chinese*, so there will be no *Traditional Chinese* version of this skin.
+* Unfortunately, the font is only for *Simplified Chinese*, so there will be no *Traditional Chinese* version of this watchface.

 ## Customisation
 Modifying the logic is very simple: